erizov/Professor/semester_09/lecture_61_cloud_native/container_orchestration/school.en.md

 ## Simple Explanation

-Container Orchestration is an algorithm used to solve specific problems in computer science.
+Container Orchestration is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying container orchestration to solve specific tasks in container;
-- using container orchestration in production systems for orchestration;
-- integrating container orchestration into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of container orchestration:
+Consider a specific example of how container orchestration works:

-1. Data preparation: input data for container orchestration (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of container orchestration to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions